Find out in less than a minute.

 Make sure to do your research and compare different options to utilize your solar system to its optimal potential.
 A typical battery will last you 5-15 years and if you wish, you can extend its lifespan by protecting it from extreme temperature drops.
 For example, the Tesla Powerwall 2 comes with a built-in temperature moderator.

 Don’t forget, that utilizing EnergyBot’s calculator tool will help you get clear about what your home needs out of a solar battery.
-Depending on your energy usage, it can help you save a lot of money, reduce your environmental impact, and live entirely off-grid if you wish to!
+Depending on your energy usage, it can help you save a lot of money, reduce your environmental impact, and live entirely off-grid if you want!

 Let's take a look at how batteries work with some visuals.
 Below is a graph representing what a typical residential energy load profile looks like.